 So it’s not a con but its greatest asset IF you don’t just nod your head but also let it spur you to action.

 Linchpin by Seth Godin is one of those rare books combining a great reading experience, great insight and a motivating force to take action.

 Two more things I’d like to highlight which are key:

 Learning to overcome the resistance is indeed critical.
-Read more on critical identity mindsets mindsets to spur you to action.
+Read more on critical identity mindsets to spur you to action.
 Just one thing I’d like to add to the puzzle: make sure you also focus on delivering and sharing great art.

 The Lizard Brain

 I’d urge you to reflect on that.
-Here is an world famous author, rich and experienced.
+Here is a world famous author, rich and experienced.
 And he was still afraid.
 It goes to tell us that nobody is above and beyond the resistance, not even the people telling you how to overcome it.

 So don’t worry, it’s not just you who’s afraid.
 We all are.
 It’s my struggle, it’s your struggle, it’s our struggle.
 But we keep going anyway.
 Welcome to the club.

 I demoted it from 5 stars to 4 after realizing it takes most of its ideas from The War of Art.